microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 The changes to the input and output voltages and/or currents must not affect the stability of the system or damage the connected load.
 To ensure the integrity of the operation, the changes to the output and input voltages and currents are compensated for by using established control theory practices.

 #### Voltage Loop
 A fundamental approach to regulating the output voltage involves the implementation of a voltage loop.
-This voltage loop continuously monitors the output voltage for any deviations and compensates for these fluctuations by adjusting the duty cycle applied to the plant.
+This voltage loop continuously monitors the output voltage for any deviations and compensates for these fluctuations by adjusting the controlled parameter applied to the plant (i.e. duty cycle, period, etc.) applied to the plant.
 However, relying solely on the voltage loop is often insufficient due to its inherently slow response time.
 Additionally, the voltage loop lacks the capability for cycle-by-cycle current control, which is critical for maintaining precise and stable operation.
 A cascaded approach is essential that employes both a current loop and a voltage loop.

 #### Current Loop
 To address the limitations inherent in the voltage loop, the inclusion of a current loop is essential.
 In the context of this design, two methodologies for current loops were evaluated: Peak Current Mode Control and Average Current Mode Control